AbUndMax/Advance-Java_for_Bioinformatics_ARCHIVE/src/main/java/assignment06/README_asgmt05.md

 double X = (bounds.getMinX() + bounds.getMaxX()) / 2; and so forth for Y and Z.

 If X = 0, everything is fine.
-If X = a != 0, a movement must be applied to X which is of equal magnitude and opposite direction to a (so -a).
-Thus we apply the new Translate -X -Y -Z) so that X = Y = Z = 0.
+If X = a != 0, a movement must be applied to X which is of equal magnitude and opposite direction of a (so -a).
+Thus we apply the new Translate (-X -Y -Z) so that X = Y = Z = 0.